Getting Started with the Uptime.com Group Check

 youtube-logo-final.svg Skip to 1:56

-To access an Uptime report for a Group Check, select The three dots > View Check Report for that Group Check from the list of your group checks.
+To access an Uptime report for a Group Check, click More actions > View Check Analysis.

 Group checks do not list a response time, but response time is available for any checks nested within a group.